naimur978/movie-recommendation-mlops-mlflow/README.md

 # Movie Recommendation System with MLflow

-This project implements a movie recommendation system using content-based filtering, with MLflow for experiment tracking and model management.
+This project implements a content-based movie recommendation system using TMDB dataset, with MLflow for experiment tracking and model management.

 ## Features